activisthandbook/activisthandbook/articles/theory.md

 langCode: en
 articleID: YDhDPuRtRiSVyvpIQFEshkjwntMOHg2j
 languageCollectionID: J2Ob8I-vLt6F7hsqCHl_RhDVkGC1ybLs
-updatedTimestamp: 1682779883071
+updatedTimestamp: 1699193973580
 createdTimestamp: 1593095391290
-wordCount: 552
+wordCount: 559
 tags: []
 ---

 **This chapter is about theory of activism.
 You probably won't find much practical advice here, but you will learn the basic terminology about activism and other related concepts.**

+> **Chapter quality**: ⭐️ (1/5)

+## About this chapter

-> **🧠 This is a background chapter:** At Activist Handbook, we focus on writing a practical guides for activists.
+**🧠 This is a background chapter:** At Activist Handbook, we focus on writing a practical guides for activists.
 Sometimes, theory is useful in explaining the emergence of the practices we write about in further chapters.

->
-> -   Want to take action now?
+-   Want to take action now?
 Skip this chapter.
 We encourage you to explore our various other chapters, which can be found in the left sidebar.

->
-> -   Want to improve your understanding of activism?
+-   Want to improve your understanding of activism?
 This is the right place to start.
->

 ## What is a ‘theory of change’?